panopset/src/docs/build.md

 If you don't already have Windows developer tools installed, you'll also need [WiX](https://en.wikipedia.org/wiki/WiX), if you want the application installer (.msi file on Windows) to be built.

+# Apple Macintosh

+For Apple Macintosh:

+    ./bam.sh

+You can use [brew](https://brew.sh/) to install the requirements.